MarkCodering/deep-organizer/README.md

 ## Overview

-Deep Organizer is now a native-feeling desktop experience for macOS crafted with PySide6.
+Deep Organizer is now a native-feeling desktop experience for macOS crafted with PyQt6.
 The modern interface guides you through selecting a workspace, configuring your preferred AI model, and running a dry run or full organization in just a few clicks.
 Behind the scenes it still uses LangGraph and OpenAI (or Anthropic) models to intelligently analyze and organize files, creating folders and moving documents exactly where they belong.

 ## Features

-- 🍎 **Native macOS polish**: Gradient hero header, glassmorphism cards, and SF Pro typography for a first-class desktop feel
+- 🍎 **Native macOS polish**: PyQt6-driven gradient hero header, glassmorphism cards, and SF Pro typography for a first-class desktop feel
 - 🧠 **AI-powered analysis**: Uses OpenAI or Anthropic models to understand file content and context
 - 📂 **Smart folder creation**: Automatically creates descriptive folders with proper naming
 - 🔑 **In-app API key management**: Store keys locally, toggle visibility, and run sessions without touching the shell